SAP-docs/btp-business-application-studio/docs/Connecting_to_a_Public_Git_Repository_a47db8b.md

 # Connecting to a Public Git Repository

-Using SAP Business Application Studio, can connect to all public git services, such as GitHub, GitLab, and Gitbucket.
+Using SAP Business Application Studio, you can connect to all public git services, such as GitHub, GitLab, and Gitbucket.